auth0/docs/articles/logout.md

 * Specify multiple, valid, comma-separated URLs
 * Use `*` as a wildcard for subdomains (e.g. `http://*.example.com`)

+> In order to avoid validation errors, make sure that you do include the protocol part of the URL.
+For example, setting the value to `*.example.com` will result in a validation error, you should use `http://*.example.com` instead.

 #### Limitations

 * The validation of URLs provided as values to the `returnTo` parameter, the querystring and hash information provided as part of the URL are not taken into account.

 * The `returnTo` parameter does not function for all social providers.
 Please check your social provider's settings to ensure that they will accept the `redirectTo` parameter.

-**NOTE:** If you are working with social identity providers such as Google or Facebook, you must set your `Client ID` and `Secret` for these providers in the **Auth0 Management Console** for the logout to function.
+> If you are working with social identity providers such as Google or Facebook, you must set your `Client ID` and `Secret` for these providers in the **Auth0 Management Console** for the logout to function.

 #### Facebook Users